Burhan-Ahmed/Pokimon/README.md

 1. use http along with built in createServer feature to create a server for http requests and responds.
 2. Once the Server is created you can Either respond something or request something.(Mostly it is a res or response)
 3. A port is also required which is dedicated to that specific Server
+4. Port is a Path for the flow of your traffic
 ### This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: